I recommend BoVest to all windsurfers for whom the freedom of movement is essential. Its buoyancy can also be an advantage while water start.

 I’ve been using BoVest for a couple of days.
 Initially I was testing it out of curiosity, but now I’ve gotten into a habit of putting it on over my wetsuit.
 For a number of reasons.

-3. Inflated improves thermal comfort.
-When in the water, it certainly doesn’t drain your heat reserves as other lycras do.
-On shore in keeps you nice and snug.
-Kolobrzeg in May is a perfect thermal training ground – water 10 degrees and the air temperature probably the same.
+- Inflated – even partly – improves thermal comfort.
+While in the water, it certainly doesn’t drain your heat reserves as other lycras do.
+On shore it feels nice and snug.
+Kolobrzeg in May is a perfect thermal training ground – water temperature of 10 degrees and the air temperature comparable.
 I usually start shaking 10 minutes after leaving the water.
-With Bo Vest I could be on shore for longer breaks without feeling usual cooling down effects.
+With Bo Vest I could stay on shore for longer breaks and feel comfortable.

 Piotr „Globus” Golba